mahfuz195/CVDEP/README.md

-# CV-Toolkit
+# Connected Vehicle Application Development Platform
-This is the code for Data sharing platform of Clemson University Connected Vehicle Testbed (CU-CVT).
+This is the code and software for Connected Vehicle Application Development Platform for Clemson University Connected Vehicle Testbed (CU-CVT).